Wenhan-Tan/tutorials/Deployment/Kubernetes/TensorRT-LLM_Multi-Node_Distributed_Models/README.md

 ### Deploying Multi-GPU Multi-Node Models

 Deploying Triton Server with a model that fits on Multi-Node is similar using the steps below.
+In this example, we're going to deploy a Llama3-8b model across 2 nodes of g5.12xlarge instances with 4 A10G GPUs each within EKS.

 1. Build TRT-LLM engines